fligconboa91110/fligconboa/README.md

-Radiohead's album "OK Computer" (1997) is hailed as a masterpiece of alternative rock, blending experimental sounds with poignant lyrics on modern alienation.
+Daft Punk's debut album "Homework" (1997) revolutionized electronic music with its blend of house, techno, and funk, influencing a generation of artists.